taji/GenAIPromptRepoPublic/Rpg/DnDCombatComplicationPrompt.md

 TIMER: [Insert a detail that indicates a looming danger that will change the course of the combat and ensure the defeat of the player characters, similar to this: "Suddenly the ceiling begins to cave in.
 You have only seconds before the entire room collapses" ].
 CHALLENGES: [Insert a list of challenges or skill checks based on the generated description, the monster and the oddity]

+Answer with "..." if you acknowledge.
+Don't write anything yet.

+## P3 (Execution with new input)

 Fill out the template above for a combat encounter with the {MONSTER} in the style of {AUTHOR} and include details regarding this odd element: {ODDITY}.

-MONSTER = Minotaur
+MONSTER = Ogre
-AUTHOR = H.P.
-Lovecraft
+AUTHOR = Douglas Adams
-ODDITY = Goblin minions
+ODDITY = Wearing a clown outfit